 Our 2025–30 price proposal

 We've proposed major investment to secure Greater Sydney's water future in our price proposal to the Independent Pricing and Regulatory Tribunal (IPART).
-After its review, IPART will set prices for water, wastewater, recycled water, stormwater and trade waste to take effect from 1 July 2025.
-Have your say now through IPART's public consultation process.
+After reviewing it, IPART will set prices for water, wastewater, recycled water, stormwater and trade waste.
+New prices will now take effect from 1 October 2025.

 Tomorrow's water starts today